 Compared with training to become a registered nurse, training to become an LPN is generally quicker and less expensive.
 Still, you don't want to go through all of that only to learn that job opportunities are scarce or that pay isn't that great.

 As for employment outlook, it is solid too.
-According to the BLS, the LPN field in MI is projected to grow at a rate of around 6 percent from 2014 through 2024.
+According to the BLS, the LPN field in Michigan is projected to grow at a rate of around 6 percent from 2014 through 2024.
 This is somewhat slower than the national average, which is around 16 percent, but it still means that more than 500 LPN jobs should open up in the state every year during that 10-year period.

 LPN Salaries in Michigan By Area